pluttgens/JCGE/README.md

 -------------

 > - JUnit - For the unit tests, discussion is opened if you know better frameworks as we will probably need some complex tests that I doubt JUnit supports natively such as asynchronous tests.
-> - json - A Json Parsing library which allows to easilly retrive java Objects from Json files.
+> - json - A Json Parsing library which allows to easily retrieve java Objects from Json files.
-> - log4j2 - This is the librarywe will be using to log the engine but I did not manage to make it work yet.
+> - log4j2 - This is the library we will be using to log the engine but I did not manage to make it work yet.

 ----------